 Agriculture is an ever-changing environment that operates in seasons and can be operationally dependent on weather, production capacity, and other external factors.
-As many producers enter extremely high production seasons where longer hours are needed to meet the production outputs and requirements, it can sometimes (very quickly) happen that we forget about the required rest periods.
+As many producers enter extremely high production seasons where longer hours are needed to meet the production outputs and requirements, it can sometimes happen that the day goes by very quickly and we forget about the required rest periods.
 In line with Sectoral Determination 13 (SD13), Section 19(1)(a), employees must receive a daily rest period of not less than 12 consecutive hours between ending work on one day and starting work the next.
 During the audit, the audit team will verify the timesheets, business policy on working hours, employment contracts, and other relevant documentation, along with employee interviews to confirm that there is a break of not less than 12 hours between the end of one shift and the start of another.

 Employees must furthermore receive a weekly rest period of not less than 36 hours which must include a Sunday (unless otherwise agreed and the employee agrees to work on a Sunday and rest on another day).
 However, this can be adjusted to 60 hours of rest every two weeks, if so agreed.
 Legal reference: SD13 Part D: Clause 19.1.b read together with 19.3.
 As with overtime, management must adequately identify work functions where long working hours might occur, e.g., irrigation, and keep accurate records to demonstrate compliance.